Howie Seago: Career

+He has also produced some plays, using both hearing and deaf actors.
+He is a central figure of the American Deaf Community, especially as an author and teacher.

 His break-out role was in Peter Sellars' production of Ajax.
 He was later cast by David Byrne for the German production of The Forest (1989), because he was so impressed with Seago's performance.
 This production was directed by Robert Wilson for the Berliner Festspiele.
 In Austria, Seago worked as an actor for the Salzburg Festival and the Vienna Festival and as a director for ARBOS - Company for Music and Theatre.
-He also had a significant role in Beyond Silence, a German film about a hearing girl growing up with deaf parents, directed by Caroline Link.

 Since 2009, Seago has been a company member with the Oregon Shakespeare Festival, in Ashland, Oregon, where he is the first deaf actor to perform in the festival's history.
 His roles there have included The Ghost of Hamlet's Father in Hamlet, Ned Poins in Henry IV, Part I and Henry IV, Part II, Marcellus Washburn in The Music Man, Bob Ewell in To Kill a Mockingbird, Duke Senior in As You Like It, King Cymbeline in Cymbeline, Little John in "The Heart of Robinhood", and Wolf in Into the Woods.